 1) Books and/or magazines

-If you’re an avid reader, a plane flight is the perfect excuse to ignore everything else and read for hours on end without anyone bothering you, aside from the odd stewardess offering you a hot towel or a drink.
+If you’re an avid reader, a plane flight is a perfect excuse to ignore everything else and read for hours on end without anyone bothering you, aside from the odd stewardess offering you a hot towel or a drink.
 The compartment in the seat in front of you will almost certainly contain a couple of magazines, usually a general-interest one specific to the airline and a Skymall.
 Unless you’re really, really interested in the number of routes KLM runs from Amsterdam to Asia, or you plan on buying a King Tut lawn ornament and an electronic wine bottle opener while in the sky, these two magazines will offer you about fifteen minutes of distraction put together.

 Bringing your own magazines or books will guarantee that you spend at least a part of your flight focused on your reading material rather than the sardine tin-like conditions in coach.
 If you’ve just started a long enough novel, finishing it can occupy your entire trip.
 And if you get to the airport and realize that you don’t have any books with you, don’t worry.
 Most airports contain newsstands and even miniature bookstores, so you can stock up on reading material before you reach your gate.